By Canada specialist Kayleigh

 Where to stay in Toronto

 The Fairmont Royal York is conveniently located opposite Union Station in downtown Toronto.
-There’s an indoor pool, a spa and a tiny station-themed bar (complete with toy train).
+There’s an indoor pool and spa.
 Rooms have large double or twin beds; restaurants include Japanese teppanyaki and a gastropub.

 Canada’s most popular attraction can be visited on a day trip from Toronto (around an hour and a half away by car).
 You can stop at a vineyard en route to sample the sweet ice wines the region is known for.
 Or, stay overnight in the nearby 19th-century town of Niagara-on-the-Lake.
 A shuttle runs between here and the falls.
 They can be seen from various perspectives, including by boat, helicopter, or zip-line.

-The best way to get up close to Niagara Falls is by joining a Hornblower cruise.
+The best way to get up close to Niagara Falls is by joining a Niagara City cruise.
 Vessels depart regularly throughout the day and into the evening, when the falls are illuminated in different hues and fireworks are set off over the water.

 I cruised during the day, donning a red waterproof poncho to help shield me from the clouds of spray.
 The boat takes you past Bridal Veil Falls and American Falls.
 Though impressive, they pale in comparison to the main Horseshoe Falls.